What do you do when you’re ready to stop taking Suboxone?

 One common suggestion is to split the strips to create smaller doses.
 Your provider can help you plan how to divide your strips and schedule them.
 For example, your provider might suggest you split your 2mg film, that you change the time of day you take your dose, or that you space your dose out so that you’re skipping days in between taking it.
 It all depends on your needs.

 Your provider may also suggest strategies for dealing with any withdrawal symptoms that come up.
-These strategies might include prescription or over-the-counter medications, mild exercise, or behavioral health support.
-You can also talk with your provider about options for after you have completed your taper, including a non-opioid medication like naltrexone and ongoing behavioral health support like coaching, recovery groups, or counseling.
+These strategies might include prescription or over-the-counter medications (like Dramamine for nausea or ibuprofen for muscle aches), heating pads, mild exercise, or behavioral health support.
+You can also talk with your provider about options for after you have completed your taper.
+This might include a non-opioid medication like naltrexone, along with ongoing behavioral health support like coaching, recovery groups, or counseling.

-No. Many people find the dose that works best for them and just maintain that level.
-We think of this as similar to people who depend on insulin to manage their diabetes, or blood pressure medication to manage hypertension.
+No, most providers will not force you to stop taking Suboxone.
+Many people find the dose that works best for them and then maintain that level on an ongoing basis.
+We consider this to be similar to people who depend on insulin to manage their diabetes, or blood pressure medication to manage hypertension (high blood pressure).

 Because it comes up frequently, I will add that we do not consider this to be trading one addiction for another.
-Addiction is characterized (and diagnosed) by the effects it has on a person’s life and lack of control.
-This includes using a substance despite knowing it is hurting one’s health or relationships, using more than intended, developing increasing tolerance, using in risky situations, failing to meet responsibilities because of use, etc. Dependence has none of these characteristics.
+Addiction is characterized (and diagnosed) largely by the effects it has on a person’s life.
+This includes using a substance despite knowing it is hurting their health or relationships, using more than they intended, developing increasing tolerance, using in risky situations, failing to meet responsibilities because of use, etc. Dependence has none of these characteristics.
 The only thing dependence and addiction have in common is the likelihood of withdrawal symptoms.

 For a deeper look at the answers and more, check out the Tapering Off Suboxone panel discussion on our YouTube channel, in which two Workit Health providers and a counselor talked in detail about these topics.